tgamauf/cypress-documentation/content/guides/references/migration-guide.md

 #### `devServer()` and `devServerConfig`

-All functionality related to starting a component-testing dev server previously in the `pluginsFile` has moved here.
+All functionality related to starting a component testing dev server previously in the `pluginsFile` has moved here.
 These options are not valid at the top-level, and may only be defined in the [`component`](/guides/references/configuration#e2e) configuration object.